Asymptotic Grothendieck groups and c.b.l.f. positive dg-algebras: Asymptotic Grothendieck group for abelian categories

 where the rows are exact and the two vertical arrows on the left are monomorphisms.
 Since $\beta$ is cone bounded, locally finite, we have $\beta_{\preceq \be} X'_r = 0$ for $r \gg 0$, so that $\beta_{\succ \be} X_r' \cong X_r'$.
 Therefore, for $r$ big enough we obtain $X'_r \subset \beta_{\succ \be} X \subset X_i$. \end{proof}

 \begin{proof}[Proof of \cref{thm:eqcobaricJH}] Suppose $\cC$ is strongly c.b.l.
 Jordan--H\"older.
 We construct a cobaric structure $\cC_{\preceq 0}, \cC_{\succ 0}$ by putting

-Thanks to \cref{prop:ordercomp} we obtain the short exact sequence \cref{eq:SEScobaric}.
-Thus it forms a cobaric structure, which is obviously non-degenerate, cone bounded and locally finite.
-We now prove it is stable for the limits, the dual case being similar.
+By \cref{prop:ordercomp} we obtain the short exact sequence \cref{eq:SEScobaric}.
+Thus, it forms a cobaric structure, which is non-degenerate by \cref{lem:JHS0trivial}, and obviously cone bounded and locally finite.
+We now prove the cobaric structure is stable for the limits, the dual case being similar.
 Consider an acceptable filtered limit

 Because $\cC$ is locally AB5* we obtain a commutative diagram

 where the rows and columns are exact.
 By the snake lemma, we obtain that $K = C' = 0$ and thus

 is a short exact sequence.
 Take a simple object $S \in \cC$.
 Because $S^*(\beta_{\preceq \bg} X_r) = S^*(\beta_{\preceq \bg} X_{r+1})$ for $r \gg 0$, we have